Notes: 'Toppers lead public schools in state baseball appearances

 There’s a long history of success for area teams in spring sports.

-Over the course of TSSAA history in baseball, softball and soccer, current District 1 teams have reached the state tournament 139 times.
+Over the course of TSSAA history in baseball, softball and soccer, current District 1 teams have reached the TSSAA tournament 139 times.
 They have amassed 16 state championships.

 At the top of the heap is Science Hill baseball, which begins play in its 22nd state tournament Tuesday in Murfreesboro.
 The Hilltoppers lead all public schools in state tournament appearances.
-Farragut has 20 with 18 of those coming in the last 22 years.
+Farragut has 20, 18 of them in the last 22 years.

 The overall state leader is Christian Brothers with 34.
 Nineteen of those have occurred after the public-private split in 1997.
-Chattanooga Baylor has 21, with 15 coming after the split.
-Goodpasture has 20, 15 after the change.
+Baylor has 21 (15 after the split) and Goodpasture 20 (15 after the change).

 Also holding four state baseball titles is Unicoi County, which won in Class AA in 1995, 1992, 1991 and 1984.
 The Blue Devils are second on the area state tournament list with 15 appearances.

-Unicoi County is the only area school that has earned a state softball title.
-The Lady Blue Devils won Class AA crowns in 2002 and 2009.
+Unicoi County is the only area school that has earned a state softball title, winning Class AA crowns in 2002 and 2009.

 WHO WILL WIN?